JustAGhosT/codeflow-infrastructure/bicep/BUILD_AND_PUSH_IMAGE.md

-# Building and Pushing Container Image
+﻿# Building and Pushing Container Image

-Before deploying the AutoPR Engine infrastructure, you need to build and push the container image to a container registry.
+Before deploying the CodeFlow Engine infrastructure, you need to build and push the container image to a container registry.

 ## Option 1: Use GitHub Actions (Recommended)